natewilcox/tic-tac-toe/libs/tic-tac-toe-shared/README.md

-# Tic tac toe Shared
+# tic-tac-toe-shared

-Shared components for client/server
+Shared components and types for tic-tac-toe